Canon 1Ds Mark III vs 80D

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds Mark III does not offer wifi capability.
+In contrast, the 1Ds Mark III does not provide wifi capability.

-Both the 1Ds Mark III and the 80D have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the 80D have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1Ds Mark III and 80D can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Canon 80D Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds Mark III or the Canon 80D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1Ds Mark III: